hswlab/dist-pronothek/README.md

 - The working memory consumption has not yet been optimized.
 An occasional restart of the app helps to free up memory.

 # Alternative Video Downloader "EVD"
-There is another implementation of this Video Downloader with the name "Electron Video Downloader", which is using yt-dlp instead af SharpGrabber.
+There is another implementation of this Video Downloader with the name "Electron Video Downloader", which is using yt-dlp instead of SharpGrabber.
 This App is a little slower but it supports downloads from much more different websites.

 [https://github.com/hswlab/downloadthek](https://github.com/hswlab/EVD)https://github.com/hswlab/EVD